HTML Attributes

 Common Attributes

-: Unique identifier for an element.class
+- id: Unique identifier for an element.

-: Specifies the URL for links.alt
+- href: Specifies the URL for links.

-: Provides alternative text for images.style
+- alt: Provides alternative text for images.

-: Provides additional information about an element (tooltip).
+- title: Provides additional information about an element (tooltip).

 Example: HTML Attributes